ivsg-psu/Hardware_RealTimeHardware_Audesse/README.md

 6. Once completed, you can power off the FlexCase and remove the micro-USB to restore normal function.

-        The host name and password are FlexCase01 and audesse_temp
+        The host name and password are FlexCase01 and audesse_temp.
+To change the host name, type "sudo raspi-config", select "System Options" and then "Hostname" to update the name and then finish to exit the application.
+To change the password, type "sudo passwd" and type the new password twice.

 7. Place the case back on.
 You will hear a click sound after a good fit.